Collective attention under digital exposure: A dynamical systems approach: Final Remarks

 The simplicity of the model is intentional, as it allows us to isolate the essential mechanism underlying the observed collective behavior.
 In this sense, the present framework should be viewed as a first step toward a coarse-grained description of attention dynamics at the population level.

+The present framework assumes a homogeneous population characterized by effective average parameters.
+In reality, individuals differ in their recovery rates, sensitivities to digital stimulation, and patterns of media consumption.
+Moreover, digital interactions occur on heterogeneous networks whose structure may influence the collective dynamics of attention.
+While such effects are neglected in the present minimal formulation, incorporating population heterogeneity and network-mediated interactions constitutes a natural extension of the model.

+Another important limitation of the present framework is the assumption that the digital exposure parameter $T$ acts as an external and time-independent control variable.
+In contemporary digital platforms, however, exposure levels are often shaped by recommendation algorithms that continuously adapt content delivery according to user engagement and behavioral responses.
+As a result, the intensity of digital stimulation may itself evolve dynamically in response to the collective attention state of the population, generating a coupled human-algorithm feedback system.
+While incorporating such feedback mechanisms lies beyond the scope of the present minimal model, exploring co-evolutionary dynamics between collective attention and algorithmic optimization represents an important direction for future research.

-Future work may extend this approach by incorporating memory effects, heterogeneous populations, or time-dependent exposure.
+Future work may also include quantitative calibration of the model using empirical measures of digital exposure, multitasking behavior and sustained attention performance.
+Incorporating memory effects, heterogeneous populations or time-dependent exposure may also provide a more realistic description of the dynamics associated with digital media exposure.
 In addition, more direct quantitative comparisons between model predictions and empirical measures of digital exposure and attention may provide further insight into the mechanisms underlying the observed behavior.
-These extensions may contribute to a more comprehensive understanding of how digital environments shape cognitive processes in modern societies.
+Another possible extension would be the derivation of the proposed macroscopic equations from explicit microscopic or agent-based attention dynamics.
+These developments may contribute to a more comprehensive understanding of how digital environments shape cognitive processes in modern societies.